woopelderly/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 ![extensions](/resources/docs/visualstudio-extensions-manager.png){height="" width="50%"}

-## Step 4.1: Using Packages from a Feed with Visual Studio Code
+## Step 4.1: Adding Packages from a Feed to VS Code

-Currently Visual Studio Code does not support private galleries, despite there being a [request](https://github.com/microsoft/vscode/issues/21839) for it that has been open since 2017.
+Currently, Visual Studio Code does not support private galleries, despite there being a [request](https://github.com/microsoft/vscode/issues/21839) for it that has been open since 2017.
 You can still upload extensions to a VSIX feed, but users will need to manually download them and then import them into their Visual Studio Code.

 To download, navigate to a version of the package and select "Download Package"